Sunil Hettiarachchi

 Sunil Edmund Hettiarachchi (8 April 1937 – 3 December 2015) was a well-known Sri Lankan comedian and character actor known for his bald appearance with a full beard and skinny frame.

 Career

 Hettiarachchi began his film career in 1982 playing a servant in Kadawunu Poronduwa.
 He began to gain fame with his comic roles in low budget genre films in the late-80s and 90s which emphasized his comical look.

 Despite primarily playing comedic roles, Hettiarachchi has appeared in several art films in small character roles.
 In 1987, he played a small role in Tissa Abeysekera's Viragaya.
 In 1992, he had a role in Kulageya.
-In 1994, he played a comic character in Mee Haraka.
-He also has had roles in Me Mage Sandai (2001).
+In 1994, he played a comic character in Mee Haraka and in 2001 in Me Mage Sandai.

-He has also acted in International productions filmed in Sri Lanka like The Second Jungle Book: Mowgli & Baloo (1997) and Mother Teresa: In the Name of God's Poor (both 1997).
+He has also acted in international productions filmed in Sri Lanka like The Second Jungle Book: Mowgli & Baloo and Mother Teresa: In the Name of God's Poor (both 1997).